MSc Education (Leadership and Policy)Find a programme

 The Leadership and Policy pathway will help you develop the theoretical knowledge and skills to lead quality improvement and promote social justice within organisations.
 You will critically engage with ideas and practices related to leading and managing organisational change and educational effectiveness.

-The programme is designed for professionals with, ideally, at least one year's full-time experience in education as a teacher, administrator, university lecturer or early-years practitioner.
+The programme is designed for professionals with, ideally, some experience in education as a teacher, administrator, university lecturer or early-years practitioner.

-The programme attracts a diverse cohort of professionals, who bring their unique perspectives and experience to our highly interactive teaching and learning.
+The programme attracts a diverse cohort of professionals, who bring their unique perspectives and experience to our highly interactive teaching and learning environment.
 Graduates from the programme have gone on to become education ministers, advisers, school leaders and university-based researchers, and to lead training within business organisations.